 Learn how to find and get the last word from a text string using the MID, FIND, CHAR, LEN, and SUBSTITUTE functions.

 Working with text strings in Excel is sometimes an easy task, sometimes not.
 In this article, we will explain how to use the best practices.
 As usual, first, we will perform the task using Excel’s built-in string manipulation functions.
-Furthermore, we’ll introduce the new user-defined function, GETLASTWORD too!
+Furthermore, we’ll introduce the new user-defined function, GETLASTWORD to write better formulas faster.

 How to extract the last word from a text string